Residential enrollment expected to grow this fall

 “Since 2000, Trine University has invested more than $155 million in campus improvements, an investment that is reflected in the continued growth of our residential population,” said Earl D. Brooks II, Ph.D., Trine University president.
 “We expect these trends to continue as more students experience our enhanced facilities and vibrant campus culture.”

 The university will welcome nearly 700 new students for the third straight year, while the number of returning students is expected to increase more than 7 percent compared to last year.
 Trine has retained about 80 percent of its freshman class each of the last three years.

 “Our facilities, small class sizes, generous financial aid, professionally focused majors and excellent job placement rate attract students to campus,” said Scott Goplin, vice president for enrollment management.
 “Once they arrive, the personal attention from faculty mentors and the many opportunities they have to get plugged in on campus keep them here.”

 Trine will launch its second cohort of 32 Master of Physician Assistant Studies students and its first cohort of surgical technology students this fall at the university’s Health Sciences Education Center in Fort Wayne.
 The university also expects its graduate school enrollment numbers to top 600 this fall, a more than 30 percent increase from last year.

 Photo: Members of the Trine University chapter of the Tau Kappa Epsilon fraternity help freshmen moving into Reiners and Stadium halls unload their belongings during move-in days last year.
-The university expects to welcome more than 700 new students to campus this fall, boosting the residential student population by nearly 5 percent.
+The university expects to welcome nearly 700 new students to campus this fall, boosting the residential student population by nearly 5 percent.
 (Photo by Dean Orewiler)